-The Imperative mood is used in French in several contexts: to give commands /orders, to express interdiction, advice, invitation, or to express a wish.
-It is used in daily conversations and it is very useful to know how to use it.
+The Imperative tense or mood is used in French in several contexts: to give commands /orders, to express interdiction, advice, invitation, or to express a wish.
+It is the same as when you use verbs in English without subject to express orders.

 Order : Sortez de chez moi! => Get out of my house !